Church Discipleship Assessment

-Click here to begin the assessment now or read more about the assessment below
+Click here to go to the assessment login page or read more about the assessment below

 Imagine that discipleship in your church is like a grapevine.
 Of course, we want our churches to bear fruit like seeing people accept Christ and grow in him.
 Yet, the growth of the vine and its ability to produce fruit is dependent on at least four things: water, sunlight, good soil, and a supportive structure.